Join the Lab

 Today's research landscape is interdisciplinary and requires extensive collaboration.
 Trainees in the lab learn how to conduct collaborative work with other members in and with other labs outside of the University of Calgary.

-If you are a psychology, neuroscience or health sciences major interested in doing an honours thesis and conducting research in the Developmental Psychobiology Laboratory, please contact the lab in the Winter semester prior to your application.
+If you are a psychology, neuroscience or health sciences major interested in doing an honours thesis and conducting research in the Developmental Psychobiology Laboratory, please contact the lab in the Fall semester prior to your application.

 Students in the Department of Psychology can obtain course credit for an independent study course (PSYC 504 or 505) under the supervision of Dr. Giesbrecht.
 Projects may also be done through other departments - please consult your department head to see if you are eligible.
 A minimum GPA of 3.4 is required for at least one semester prior to applying to the Developmental Psychobiology Lab for independent study.